Alayi: History of government and leaders

 Historically, Alayi like many other Igbo communities, did not have a king.
-But the supreme leadership role of all the Alayi clans was maintained by the oldest elder in the Umuirem clan.
-The Umuirem clan is found in both Amaeke Alayi and Amankalu Alayi communities.
+But the supreme leadership role of all the Alayi clans was maintained by Ọha Anọ, headed by Umuokpo Amakwu Akoliufu.

 In the 20th century, upon arrival of the European missionaries and Western colonialism, the warrant chieftaincy role was given to Mazi Okereke Aka which later translated to pseudo-kingship.
 The ruler of Alayi is given the title of Igboji.
-The Amaeke community is the only community that did not become autonomous and retains the name Alayi in its royal status.
-All nine villages that make up Alayi have "Onu-mkpu" (a centre) at Eke Akoli in Amaeke Alayi, symbolizing the origin of each village.
+All ten villages that make up Alayi have "Onu-mkpu" (a centre) at Eke Akoli in Amaeke Alayi, symbolizing the origin of each village.
 The immediate past rulers of Alayi since the first warrant chief include Eze (His Royal Majesty) Ukeje Aka, the father of Eze Okereke Aka (a.k.a.
 Okereke Nne-Ote) the uncle of Eze Onwukwe Onwukwe.
 (During the late 1960s when Eze Okereke Aka became ill and was incapacitated, he appointed Chief Okereke Elendu (a.k.a.
 Okom Ikpo) to head his council, and he was succeeded by Chief Edward Okorie (a.k.a.
 Okorie Emeri) after he died.
 Chief Edward Okorie headed the council until Okereke Nne-Ote died and thereafter.
 Chief Edward Okorie is the father of Chief Chekwas Okorie.

 Upon the death of Eze Okereke Nne-Ote, his son Chief Nwosu Okereke was appointed to take over the position of Igboji.
-However, he declined the offer, and it passed to his cousin Eze Onwukwe S. Onuwkwe who reigned until his death in 2008.
+However, he declined the offer, and it passed to his cousin Eze Onwukwe S. Onwukwe who reigned until his death in 2008.
 Eze Onwukwe Onwukwe was buried in December 2008.

-The people of Ndi Elendu Royal family nominate one of their illustrious sons to take over the staff of Igbojiakuru of Alayi.
-In December 2019, Eze Ukeje Philip was crowned to assume the staff of Igbojiakuru of Alayi.
+Since the death of Eze Onwukwe S Onwukwe, there was no successor to the Igboji of Alayi title because all the ten villages are now autonomous, each with their traditional ruler.

-There has been a controversy regarding the status of Amaeke and Igboji in general.
-The Amaeke are not autonomous like other communities that make up Alayi because Amaeke Alayi was the seat of government in Alayi during the partition of the autonomous communities.
+There weas a controversy regarding the status of Amaeke and Igboji in general.
+This has been settled as the traditional ruler of Amaeke has assumed the title of Ignoji of Amaeke.